rachad47/BilliardBot/Software/README.md

-ignore ui-test1 & 2 just a spam file
+ignore ui-test1 & ui-test2 they are just a spam file